-This seems to bear out the underlying story of the company’s move from lower return bulk to higher return speciality ingredients.
+This seems to bear out the underlying story of the company’s move from lower-return bulk to higher-return speciality ingredients.

-Improving profitability is good, because at the start of the period ROCE was barely above 7%, and that would have made Tate & Lyle very unattractive according to another of my rules of thumb:
+Improving profitability is good, because at the start of the period, ROCE was barely above 7%, and that would have made Tate & Lyle very unattractive according to another of my rules of thumb:

 - Only invest in a company if its profitability (ten-year average ROCE) is above 7%

-The company’s profitability is now above 10%, which average rather than exception, but is still a lot better than 7%.
+The company’s profitability is now above 10%, which is average rather than exception, but is still a lot better than 7%.